 WHAT WE BELIEVE

-Since God is a speaking-God we celebrate the fact that the God of Heaven can be known, for He has sought us out and made Himself known (Hebrews 1:1-4; 2 Timothy 3:16).
-Our aim is to be wholeheartedly committed to the great doctrines of Scripture so that we can know and exalt the gospel of Jesus Christ.
+Since God is a speaking God we celebrate the fact that the God of Heaven can be known, for He has sought us out and made Himself known (Hebrews 1:1-4; 2 Timothy 3:16).
+Our aim is to be wholeheartedly committed to the great doctrines of Scripture and historic evangelical theology so that we can know and lift up the gospel of Jesus Christ.

 Below is a summary of our core theological beliefs.
 For a fuller expression of our beliefs, please see our doctrinal statement The Baptist Faith & Message 2000.